System Architecture

 Block-Level View

-This is the simplest public way to understand the system: one mainboard core, one firmware layer coordinating it, one interaction stack, one power story, and one modular expansion path.
+This is the simplest public way to read the project: one mainboard core, one firmware layer, one interaction stack, one power story, and one modular expansion path.

 1. Mainboard Core